Mgczacki/extremejl/Readme.md

 2. `using Pkg`
 3. `Pkg.add(url="https://github.com/Mgczacki/extremejl")`

+Test:
+1. Clone this repository and navigate to the root folder.
+2. Open Julia
+3. `]activate .`
+4. `]test`

 For usage, see the Jupyter notebooks in the examples folder.

 **This project was possible thanks to the program UNAM-PAPIIT IA-104720 / Investigación realizada gracias al programa UNAM-PAPIIT IA-104720.**